jumpinjackie/forge-e33-mod/design/RED.md

 ### Design Notes

- - Like other Sakapatates, it will try to do a last minute suicide move to do some damage before it goes.
+ - Unlike other Sakapatates, this one *DOES NOT* try to do a last minute suicide move to do some damage before it goes.
  - 21/10/2025: Added Gestral alliance cost reduction